amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 The ECM sludge is reddish brown and agglomerates slightly over time.
 Maybe sludge is a bad description - it's denser than the saltwater solution, but the particle size is so small that it takes a while to settle out.
 A few internet sources suggest that most of this sludge is iron (II) hydroxide or possibly Iron (III) oxide-hydroxide, or maybe even rust, which are safe and insoluble.

 The main problem caused by ECM sludge seems to be when it builds up on the workpiece.
-After ECM runs undisturbed for ~10min, one finds that the cutting interface is often partially coated in a black residue.
+After my ECM runs undisturbed for ~10min, I find that the cutting interface is often partially coated in a black residue.
 It's easily cleaned off with a wire brush or wiped off with a finger.

 This residue insulates, or at least physically masks, the steel below it, and causes regions below it to remain as un-eroded high points in the machining operation.
 When ECM isn't uniformly eroding material, you get a crash - where the tool collides with those high points, creating a short circuit.